The Business of Breast feeding

 Challenge

-Breastfeeding is the most natural and beneficial form of nutrition for a newborn baby however when babies are born pre-term, or when the mother has a very low milk supply, breastfeeding can be difficult and alternative methods of feeding breast milk is essential to gain the benefits of human milk..
+Breastfeeding is the most natural and beneficial form of nutrition for all newborn however when babies are born preterm, or when the mother has a very low milk supply, breastfeeding can be difficult and alternative methods of feeding breast milk are essential for the infant to gain the benefits of human milk.

 Breastfeeding is everybody’s business.
 It is a universal, critical part of our physiology and our evolution.

 Until now, few interventions have rivalled breastfeeding in promoting the health of a mother and infant.
 Historically, our knowledge of the lactating breast has come from diagrams drawn in the 1840’s by Sir Astley Paston Cooper.
-Since then, very little basic research has been carried out on the lactating breast or on breastfeeding despite it being associated with improvements in both the short and long term health of infants.
+Since then, very little basic research has been carried out on the lactating breast or on breastfeeding despite it being associated with improvements in both the immediate health of the infant and long-term health into childhood and adulthood.

-As a result, there have been few scientifically tested products on the market designed with mother or infant anatomy in mind and few options available to mothers who wish to continue breastfeeding when returning to work or separated from their infants.
+As a result, there are few scientifically founded products on the market designed with the mother or infant anatomy in mind resulting in few evidenced based options available to mothers who wish to continue breastfeeding when returning to work or if separated from their infants.

-Dr Donna Geddes, Senior Research Fellow working in the Hartmann Human Lactation Group at the UWA School of Molecular Sciences began her research into this little understood area in 1997 in an effort to understand the basic mechanisms of human lactation.
+Dr Donna Geddes, Principal Research Fellow leading the Geddes Hartmann Human Lactation Group at the UWA School of Molecular Sciences began her research into this little understood area in 1997 in an effort to understand the basic mechanisms of human lactation.

 Using ultrasound imaging, her research examined: